Graphic Novel Series Returns in 'Y: The Last Man'

 Comic book lovers and literary critics alike took notice back in 1986 when the groundbreaking graphic novel Maus was published.
 Since then, the market for graphic novels has grown.
 Writer David Lipsky has a review of the latest installment of Brian K. Vaughan's series, Y: The Last Man.

 DAVID LIPSKY reporting:

-Vaughn is no standard comics writer.
+Vaughan is no standard comics writer.
 When Entertainment Weekly compiled its 10 Best Fiction List last year, he was right up there with EL Doctrow and Sadie Smith.
 Y arrives flashily decorated with just about every one of its industry's medals.

-He's also something of a dweeb and he's certainly a coward.
+He's also something of a dweeb, and he's certainly a coward.
 He's accompanied by two much sharper and braver women as they set out to find the labs and scientists who can put a stop to the plague.

 What makes Y so much fun?
 At a time when the year's biggest movies, X-Men, Superman, Batman, Spiderman, are based on comics, here's a story on paper that plays the game better and is about the last man of all.
 Start with the first, called inevitably Unmanned, and try not to read them all.
-Right now it's just the most fun you could hold in your hand.
+Right now it's just about the most fun you could hold in your hand.

 SIEGEL: Our reviewer, David Lipsky, is the author of Absolutely American: Four Years at West Point.
 He lives in New York.